OHDSI/TheBookOfOhdsi/Cohorts.md

 Positive\ preditive\ value = \frac{True\ positives}{True\ positives+False\ positives }
 $$

 This framework continues to be utilized across cohort definition research to evaluate the utility of reuse of cohorts across different electronic health data.
-The PheValuator tool [@Swerdel2019phevaluator] is a recent addition to the OHDSI Community that provides a standard method to efficiently estimate a complete phentoype algorithm evaluation.
+The PheValuator tool [@Swerdel2019phevaluator] is a recent addition to the OHDSI Community that provides a standard method to efficiently estimate a complete phentoype algorithm evaluation. \index{PheValuator}

 ## OHDSI Gold Standard Phenotype Library

 To further assist the community in the inventory and overall evaluation of existing cohort definitions and algorithms, the OHDSI Gold Standard Phenotype Library (GSPL) Workgroup was formed.
 The purpose of the GSPL workgroup is to provide additional leadership to the development of community-backed cohort libraries from rules-based and probabilistic methods.
 The GSPL enable members of the OHDSI community to find, evaluate, and utilize community-validated cohort definitions for research and other activities.
 These “gold standard” definitions will reside in a library, the entries of which are held to specific standards of design and evaluation.
 For additional information related to the GSPL, consult the OHDSI workgroup page (https://www.ohdsi.org/web/wiki/doku.php?id=projects:workgroups:gold-library-wg).
 Research within this workgroup includes APHRODITE [@Banda2017APHRODITE] and the PheValuator tool [@Swerdel2019phevaluator] , discussed in the prior section, as well as work done to share the Electronic Medical Records and Genomics [eMERGE](https://emerge.mc.vanderbilt.edu/) [Phenotype Library](https://phekb.org/phenotypes) across the OHDSI network [@Hripcsak2019eMERGE].
-If phenotype curation is your interest, consider contributing to this workgroup.
+If phenotype curation is your interest, consider contributing to this workgroup. \index{phenotype library}

 ## Practice